 - I should have been a better (role in that relationship).

-- I can’t live without (loved one).
+- I can’t survive without (lost person/place/thing).

 - I can’t be happy without (lost person/place/thing).